DaraJKong/Instant-Desktop/README.md

 - [ ] Enable user to change settings easily
 - [ ] How to use tips
 - [ ] Shortcuts reminder
+- [ ] Remember last monitors selection
+- [ ] Add a new icon
+- [ ] Customizable theme
 - [ ] Notify user when selected monitors are of different resolutions and might not give expected results
-- [ ] Remember last monitors selection
+- [ ] Create automatic installer and uninstaller
 - [ ] Workaround to use monitors of different resolutions
-- [ ] Create automatic installer and uninstaller

 ## License